-Zucchinis develop from the zucchini flower, and this is the reason they are technically berries.
+Courgettes develop from the courgette flower, and this is the reason they are technically berries.
 A vegetable is, by scientific definition, an edible part of a plant (root, leaves).
-Since zucchinis are the next stage after the flowers, they are considered fruits.
+Since courgettes are the next stage after the flowers, they are considered fruits.

-A medium or small zucchini have much more nutrients.
+A medium or small courgette has much more nutrients.
 Also, a darker skin means it hides a lot more benefits.

-Guinea pigs can eat the leaves of zucchini just like any other leafy green.
-Just don’t overfeed them: guinea pigs need a rich diet, this is why no food (except for hay) should be given continuously.
+Guinea pigs can eat the leaves of courgette just like any other leafy green.
+But, don’t overfeed them.
+Guinea pigs need a rich diet, this is why no food, except for hay, should be given continuously.

 We made a full list of foods that guinea pigs can and can’t eat (150+ Types of Foods).
 Be sure to also check our recommended products page for everything you will ever need to assure a happy life for your guinea pigs.
 Hope this information was helpful and you have found the answer you were looking for.